SauceCat/ML_playground/ML_list.md

 - basic stats about the final table: size, shape, uniqueness

 ## Data preprocessing
-- imputation
+- imputation:
+  imputation report: imputation strategy, percentage of values to impute, impute with what value.
 - encoding: dates, categorial features
+  encoding report: encoding values and distribution
 - test whether all features are numeric and without any NaN value

 ## Model training